Updated on July 5th, 2022, by Nikolaos Sismanis

 Still, the industry remains wildly cyclical, which could translate to volatile future performance for MU’s shareholders.

-Occidental is Appaloosa’s seventh-largest holding.
-The fund trimmed its position by 31% during the last quarter.
+Appaloosa trimmed its Micron position by 23% during the quarter.

 Energy Transfer LP (ET)

-Energy Transfer is Appaloosa’s tenth-largest holding, accounting for around 3.8% of its total portfolio.
+Energy Transfer is Appaloosa’s seventh-largest holding, accounting for around 5.7% of its public equity portfolio.
+The position was trimmed by 25% during the previous quarter.

 Appaloosa Management has had a prosperous past, with multiple achievements under Mr. Tepper’s leadership.
 The firm has spoiled its investors with jaw-dropping returns during adverse economic times.
 Mr. Tepper’s departure marks a new era for the fund.